carmel/go-pwa/docs/web/documents/components.md

 Components are meant to be responsive to different events, modifying their appearance when they occur.

-When this is happening, go-pwa internally starts an update mechanism that checks modifications in the currently displayed UI element tree and, performs the necessary modifications to achieve the desired state.
+When this is happening, go-app internally starts an update mechanism that checks modifications in the currently displayed UI element tree and, performs the necessary modifications to achieve the desired state.

 **This update mechanism is automatically trigerred when the following scenario occurs:**